 Understanding stock ticker symbols can help investors keep track of fast-moving markets

 What’s in a name?
-For investors, another good question could be: What’s in a stock market ticker symbol?
+For investors, another good question could be: What is a ticker symbol?

 Stock ticker symbols—every publicly traded company has at least one—are a key ingredient in the daily market “alphabet soup” scrolling across your screens.
 Ticker symbols can help investors decipher and simplify complex, fast-moving markets.